rojo-rbx/rbxlx-to-rojo/README.md

 Download the latest release of rbxlx-to-rojo here: https://github.com/rojo-rbx/rbxlx-to-rojo/releases
 ## Porting the game
 Before you can port your game into Rojo projects, you need a .rbxlx file.
-If you have an existing game that isn't an .rbxlx file, click on File -> Save to file as.
+If you have an existing game that isn't an .rbxlx file, Go to studio, click on any place, and then click on File -> Save to file as.

 Then, click on the drop-down menu where it says "Roblox Place Files(.rbxl).